Land of the Cross-Tipped Churches

-The Land of the Cross-Tipped Churches is a rural region in the western part of the U.S. state of Ohio, centered near Maria Stein in Mercer County.
+The Land of the Cross-Tipped Churches is a rural region primarily in the western part of the U.S. state of Ohio, centered near Maria Stein in Mercer County.
 Its name is derived from the dense concentration of large Catholic churches that dominate the area's architecture.
 These and other buildings were constructed by the Society of the Most Precious Blood under the oversight of the missionary priest Francis de Sales Brunner.
 Under his leadership, the Society founded many churches and schools in the region, as well as several seminaries.

 The earliest buildings from the mid-19th century were mostly small wooden or simple brick structures.
 Most of these were replaced in later construction periods; only two from this generation are still in use as churches.

 Many of the massive Gothic revival churches that remain today were built in the late 19th century and early 20th century by Anton DeCurtins or his descendants.
 The churches of the region have changed little since the early 20th century, and only one new parish has been established since 1925.